-All employees have a duty to promptly report any actual or contemplated conduct or transaction that appears to violate the company's Code of Conduct, policies, standards, or procedures.
-This also applies to consultants, agents, or other representatives of the company.
+All employees have a duty to promptly report any actual or contemplated conduct or transaction that appears to violate the Company's Code of Conduct, policies, standards or procedures.
+This also applies to consultants, agents or other representatives of the company.
 Reporting may be written or oral.
 Anonymous reports may be made through EthicsPoint via telephone (1-844-675-7686) or online at https://akima.ethicspoint.com.
-Regarding all other reporting, if requested to do so, the company will consider keeping the identity of the person disclosing such information confidential insofar as doing so does not impede an investigation or resolution of the matter.
-The company has the necessary controls in place to ensure the confidentiality of whistleblowers and other confidential reporting parties.
+Regarding all other reporting, if requested to do so, the Company will consider keeping the identity of the person disclosing such information confidential insofar as doing so does not impede an investigation or resolution of the matter.